-Practice has shown that from the moment that a Community Network offers access to the Internet, local services degrade or, when they are successful, they address a narrower audience.
+Practice has shown that, from the moment that a community network offers access to the internet, local services - those hosted on servers within the network - either degrade or, even when successful, usually address a narrower audience that their mainstream alternatives.

-One of the reasons is that the capabilities of local services are not well communicated neither to the public nor to application designers.
-Part of the misunderstanding is due to the difficulty to imagine a more intimate digital space, a local application accessible only to those connected to a Community Network, in the "let's connect everything" mentality promoted today.
+One of the reasons is that the capabilities of local services are not well communicated, neither to the public nor to application designers.
+Part of the misunderstanding is due to the difficulty to imagine a more intimate digital space, a local application accessible only to those connected to a community network, in the "let's connect everything" mentality promoted today.